Inside the mind of an introvert with ADHD

 We don’t fully understand the reason for this connection.
 But another study suggests that people with ADHD might become introverts because of their lived experiences.
 For example, a person with ADHD might turn inward and prefer to spend time alone because of the social or academic challenges they’ve faced because of their diagnosis.

-What do introverted ADHD symptoms look like?
+What does introversion within ADHD look like?

 Introversion is a personality trait that can accompany any mental health condition.
 However, an introverted person with ADHD might be more likely to have some of the internalized or less obvious symptoms of ADHD, like: